MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Complete:**

-     - All completed Request has to moved in **Complete** Stage, After the Final Settltment process is completed. for use and track the request status.
+     - Completed Request is moved to **"Complete"** Stage, After the Final Settltment process is completed. for use and track the status of request.

-    - Once Settlement Completed, if Retirement requests for Visa then Visa process will start,
+    - Once Settlement Completed, if Employee request in Retirement request for **"Visa"**, then Visa process will start for Employee.

-    - And if Retirement requests for Ticket then Travel Ticket process will start for Employee.
+    - And If Employee request in Retirement request for **"Travel"** Ticket, then Travel Ticket process will start for Employee.

 | [Home](#human-resource-management) | [Main](#employee-retirement) | [Back](#final-settlement) |